tracetronic/jenkins-library/README.md

 - Automatic Shared Libraries

 For further information and a deeper insight into usage, dynamic loading or versioning, please read [Extending with Shared Libraries](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) and [Pipeline: Shared Groovy Libraries](https://www.jenkins.io/doc/pipeline/steps/workflow-cps-global-lib/).

+## Documentation

+A complete documentation of all classes and methods can be reached at [GitHub Pages](https://tracetronic.github.io/jenkins-library/).

 ## Contribution